 Nearly every metaphor for corporate success has one thing in common that is Teamwork.
 So to get every employee on board with your company goals, there are 4 steps to achieve success in an Employee Onboarding

 Leaders are responsible for regularly communicating and reinforcing both organizational and individual objectives.
-Ensure that there is an organised system of tracking progress which helps to clearly understand every individual objectives in achieving key results by weekly group meetings or one to one measure progress.
+Ensure that there is an organized system of tracking progress which helps to clearly understand every individual objective in achieving key results by weekly group meetings or one-to-one measure progress.